 Each applicant must be the owner of a for-profit new or expanding small business as defined by the U.S. Small Business Administration with no more than twenty (20) employees, located within the Target Area as defined by the Board.
 The Program Manager will establish an application and screening process for applicants.
 Once a completed application is received, the Program Manager will make a preliminary determination regarding eligibility for assistance and conduct a mandatory criminal background check.
-In order to be eligible for funding through the MEBA Program, applicants must not have any of the following: a felony conviction or nolo contendere within the past five (5) years; a felony conviction or nolo contendere for financial/economic crimes within the past ten (10) years; or a felony conviction or nolo contendere for violent or heinous crimes (i.e. murder, sexual battery, sexual assault, armed robbery or burglary, carjacking, home-invasion, kidnapping, arson, crimes against children, etc...) in their complete history.
-If the background check will be included in the documentation provided to the reviewing boards for consideration as part of the application.
+In order to be eligible for funding through the MEBA Program, applicants must not have any of the following: a felony conviction or nolo contendere within the past five (5) years; a felony conviction or nolo contendere for financial/economic crimes within the past ten (10) years; or a felony conviction or nolo contendere for violent or heinous crimes (i.e. murder, sexual battery, sexual assault, armed robbery or burglary, carjacking, homeinvasion, kidnapping, arson, crimes against children, etc...) in their complete history.
+If the background check reveals any of the above, applicant will be rendered ineligible for the Program.
+Otherwise, results of the background check will be included in the documentation provided to the reviewing boards for consideration as part of the application.
 If the applicant is a corporate entity, the president, director, manager, or, in the case of a partnership, all partners shall submit to a criminal background check.